One problem with whole, natural foods is that they tend to spoil easily.

 Because vinegar is a mild acid, it can theoretically last indefinitely, as long as it remains sealed.

 The same goes for apple cider vinegar, as long as it's kept in a cool, dry place.

 In most cases, wines taste best after aging for several years.
 In the case of red wine, it can also have some impressive health benefits when consumed in moderation.

-Shelf life may vary depending on how it's produced.
-Most commercially bottled wines are on a shelf for 1-3 years, but fine wine can often last for decades.
+Shelf life may vary depending on how the wine is produced.
+Most commercially bottled wines are on a shelf for 1–3 years, but fine wine can often last for decades.

-Ever seen mold grow on salt?
-Probably not.
+You’ve likely never seen mold grow on salt.
 Pure salt is a very inhospitable environment for bacteria and will never spoil.

 Just like other plants that have had their moisture content removed, dried herbs and spices are fantastic foods to carry or store for long periods.

-As long as they are kept dry, they can often last for years.
+As long as they’re kept dry, they can often last for years.

-The best foods to store for long periods of time are those that have little or no moisture content and are not temperature sensitive.
+The best foods to store for long periods are those that contain little or no moisture and are not temperature sensitive.